aubreywullschleger/js-algo-ds/recursion/1-recursion.md

   #### Why do I care
   - you're used to function being pushed on the call stack and popped off when they are done
   - when we write recursive functions, we keep pushing new functions onto the call stack (the same function over and over, waiting to be called)

+### How recursive functions work

+- Invoke the same function with a different input until you reach your base case

+  - Two things must be present
+    1. Function that calls itself with a different piece of data (different input)
+    2. Stopping point (base case)

+  #### Base Case

+  - The condition when the recursion end
+  - First recursive function, see `./countDown.js` or snippet